The Co-operative Pension Scheme (Pace)

 - the sponsoring employers, who will use the information for audit purposes, and in relation to corporate transactions involving those sponsoring employers;

-- insurance and reinsurance companies, when we carry out the activities referred to in (e) above;
+- insurance and reinsurance companies, when we carry out the activities referred to in (e) above – some additional detail on this is provided in the paragraphs below;

-- public authorities, regulators or government bodies, including when required by law or regulation, under a code of practice or conduct, or when these authorities or bodies require us to do so; and
+- public authorities, regulators, government bodies or pensions dashboard providers, including when required by law or regulation, under a code of practice or conduct, or when these authorities or bodies require us to do so; and

 - other persons from time to time when the disclosure is needed to exercise or protect legal rights, including those of the Trustees or other stakeholders, or in response to requests from individuals or their representatives who seek to protect their legal rights or such rights of others.